-Openstack: Some first steps (revisited with Tofu)
+Openstack: Some first steps (revisited with Opentofu)

 - I'll add a couple images to Glance, so I can create later new Virtual Servers.